Joint VA Loan

 Can I use a VA loan to buy with a friend who has no military background?

 Yes.
-The VA allows a veteran to co-borrow with a civilian, including a friend or unmarried partner.
-But because the VA guarantee only covers the veteran's portion of the loan, the lender requires a down payment to cover the remaining guarantee gap.
+The VA allows a veteran to buy with a civilian co-borrower, including an unmarried partner, friend, or family member.
+But because the VA guarantee covers only the veteran’s portion of the loan, a down payment is required to cover the remaining guarantee gap.
 On a standard two-borrower 50/50 split, that down payment is approximately 12.5% of the total purchase price.
+Both borrowers must also plan to occupy the home as their primary residence.

 How much is the down payment on a joint VA loan with a civilian co-borrower?

-For a two-borrower joint VA loan with one veteran and one non-veteran civilian splitting the loan 50/50, the down payment is approximately 12.5% of the total purchase price.
-The VA guarantees 25% of the total loan but only on the veteran's share.
-The other 12.5% of required coverage comes from the down payment.
-On a $400,000 home, that's $50,000 at closing.
+On a two-borrower joint VA loan where one veteran and one civilian split the loan equally, the down payment is approximately 12.5% of the total purchase price.
+The VA guarantees 25% of the total loan but only on the veteran’s share.
+The remaining 12.5% of required coverage comes from the buyer at closing.
+On a $400,000 home, that’s $50,000 due at closing.

 Do two veterans buying together still need a down payment?

 Not necessarily.
-If both veterans have full VA entitlement available, each person's entitlement covers their share of the loan.
-In that scenario, no down payment is required.
-This is one of the strongest versions of the joint VA loan structure because both parties keep full VA benefits, including zero down and no monthly mortgage insurance.
+If both veterans have full VA entitlement available, each person’s entitlement covers their share of the loan, and no down payment is required.
+This is one of the strongest versions of the joint VA loan structure because both parties keep the full VA benefit, including no down payment and no monthly mortgage insurance.
+A down payment may still apply if one or both veterans have only partial entitlement remaining from a prior VA loan.

 What happens if my co-borrower stops making payments?

-You are responsible for the full monthly payment, not just your half.
+You are responsible for the full monthly payment, not just your share.
 The lender has no obligation to pursue the other borrower first.
-If payments fall behind, both borrowers' credit scores take the hit, and the veteran's VA entitlement could be affected.
+Both borrowers’ credit scores take the hit if payments fall behind, and the veteran’s VA entitlement could be at risk if the loan goes to foreclosure.
 Joint liability is total on a joint loan, regardless of any private arrangement between co-owners.

 Does a joint VA loan affect my ability to use the VA benefit again later?

-Yes, it uses a portion of your VA entitlement.
-But entitlement is not lost permanently.
-When the loan is paid off or the home is sold and the loan satisfied, your entitlement restores.
-Talk with your lender before closing about how much entitlement the joint purchase will consume and what that means for a future VA purchase.
+Yes.
+The joint purchase uses a portion of your VA entitlement.
+But entitlement is not permanently gone.
+It restores when the loan is paid off, the home is sold, and the VA formally releases the entitlement.
+Before closing, ask your lender exactly how much entitlement the joint purchase will consume and what that leaves available for a future VA loan.

 Reed Letson